Move between system state and BMR protection

 Applies To: System Center 2012 - Data Protection Manager, System Center 2012 SP1 - Data Protection Manager

-BMR protection requires less space on the recovery point volume.
+If you move from system state protection to BMR protection, BMR protection will require less space on the recovery point volume.
 However, the extra space on the volume is not reclaimed.
-You can shrink the volume size from the Modify Disk Allocation page of the Modify Protection Group Wizard or by using the Get-DatasourceDiskAllocation and Set-DatasourceDiskAllocation cmdlets.
+You can shrink the volume size manually from the Modify Disk Allocation page of the Modify Protection Group Wizard or by using the Get-DatasourceDiskAllocation and Set-DatasourceDiskAllocation cmdlets.

-BMR protection will require more space on the replica volume.
+If you move from system state protection to BMR protection, BMR protection will require more space on the replica volume.
 The volume will be extended automatically.
 If you want to change the default space allocations you can use Modify-DiskAllocation.

-If you are trying to remove BMR protection to free up disk space, you must stop protection of BMR and System State.|
+If you are trying to remove BMR protection to free up disk space, you must stop protection of BMR and system state.

 For additional resources, see Information and Support for System Center 2012.